 Advancement teams across the country are challenged with developing ways to engage with alumni and major gift donors due to the new landscape of remote communication.

 With reduced in-person contact, stewardship has proven to be difficult.
 But there are ways to reach out to alumni and donors that allow them to be empowered without handshakes and personal visitation.

-Here are some great examples of text messages your team can send:
+Here are some examples of text messages your advancement team can send:

-It’s a difficult time for reaching out, but the relationships you create now can be stronger than ever.
-Your advancement team can still engage and empower alumni to help their community, and your outreach can also identify alumni who need assistance navigating their way through this crisis.
+The relationships you create now can be stronger than ever.
+Your advancement team can still engage and empower alumni to help their community, and your outreach can also identify alumni who need assistance navigating their way through hard times.